Skip to content

 After understanding how to output variables, the next step is to consider which variables to output.

-Generally, the judgment basis for key functions and branches should be output to determine the program flow and locate problems.
-On the other hand, a large number of intermediate variables in the program processing process do not need to be output and can be viewed using Debug single-step debugging during development, such as:
+Generally, the basis for judging key functions and branches should be output to determine the program flow and locate issues.
+A large number of intermediate variables in the program processing process do not need to be output and can be viewed entirely using Debug single-step debugging during development, such as:

 Python